How to prepare for a mortgage rate drop

 Calculate the monthly payment you can afford

-Knowing how much home you can afford isn’t just about crunching numbers—it’s about peace of mind.
+Knowing how much home you can afford isn’t just about crunching numbers.
+It’s about peace of mind.
 By calculating your monthly payments upfront, you can confidently shop for homes that fit within your financial comfort zone.
 It helps you balance your dreams with practical choices.
 Plus, it streamlines the buying process, saving you time so you’re able to take advantage of interest rate cuts quickly.

 Get a mortgage pre-approval

-Getting pre-approved means a lender has taken a close look at your current financial health and is willing to lend you a certain amount of money.
+Getting pre-approved means a lender has taken a close look at your financial health and is willing to lend you a certain amount of money.
 This is verified by a pre-approval letter.
-Sellers take these letters seriously because they demonstrate that you’ve already cleared some of the financial hurdles necessary for securing a mortgage.
+Sellers take these letters seriously because they demonstrate that you’ve cleared some of the financial hurdles necessary for securing a mortgage.

 How can I start the mortgage pre-approval process?